 table.age.by.gender[c("18 to 24","25 to 29","30 to 34"),"Male","Column %"]

-Leaving one of these arguments empty will return all the rows, columns, or statistics respectively from the table.
+Leaving one of these arguments empty returns all rows, columns, or statistics from the table, respectively.

-6. OPTIONAL: Add a percentage sign or adjust the number of decimal places via Properties > APPEARANCE > Number format.
+6. OPTIONAL: Add a percentage sign or adjust the number of decimal places via Object Inspector > Appearance > Appearance.

 Method 3 - By index